mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 I would then run the benchmark, and respond with

-> Thanks, here are the results of the benchmark:
+> Thanks.
+Here are the results of the benchmark:
 >
 > ${JMH results table}
 >
 > Would you like to refine the benchmark?
-If you think that the numbers make sense,
+If you think that the numbers look reasonable,
-> and the benchmark should stay as is, please just answer with "no".
+> and the benchmark should remain as is, please reply with "no".
 Otherwise, please provide an updated
-> JMH benchmark class for me to run.
+> JMH benchmark class.

 After that I would end the conversation, and discuss potential problems in the generated benchmarks.
 Last but not least, I will give a score out of `{0, 1, 2}` with